Introduction to learning Japanese¶

 Recommendations:

-1. Improved Core 2.3K.
-This is a modified version for the popular Core6k deck with quite a number of improvements.
+- Improved Core 2.3K.
+This is a modified version for the popular Core6k deck with a numer of improvements, but a bit outdated now and not actively maintained.
+For beginners starting from scratch I recommend the Kaishi deck.

 The only way to really learn grammar is by reading and listening, seeing the grammar being used and that happening so often that it becomes second nature to you.
 That also means grammar is never the issue long term, as you will acquire it inevitably by simply consuming more content.
 However, don't make the mistake of thinking that by only consuming content you will learn the language.
 A constant effort from you is required in the form of actively paying attention and look-ups in order to make things comprehensible.
 Therefore, it makes sense to prime yourself on Japanese grammar with simple sentences and explanations.
 Don't bother doing boring conjugation exercises and memorizing every function of every grammar point mentioned; you will only waste your time.